Dermabrasion treatment by groisman & laube

 Successful even with deep wrinkles

-A dermabrasion (also microdermabrasion) is a treatment for deeper wrinkles or scars that because of their strength or localisation cannot be treated satisfactorily by other measures such as a filler therapy or an acid-peeling (e.g. croton oil peeling).
+A dermabrasion (also microdermabrasion) is a treatment for deeper wrinkles or scars that because of their strength or localisation cannot be treated satisfactorily by other measures such as a filler therapy or an acid-peeling (e.g. phenol oil peeling).

 The operation that consists of a controlled mechanical scraping-off of the skin is based on the body’s own healing powers that produce a visibly smoother skin.
 Typical regions for a dermabrasion treatment, colloquially also called dermaplaning, are the wrinkles above the upper lip as well as wrinkles or scars on cheeks and chin.